Think tutus, pretty girls, and Tchaikovsky.

 Works with major involvement of ballet:

 - Ballet Shoes: A book about three adopted girls living in 1930's England.
 Together they are being trained in dance, with varying degrees of success.
+The youngest sister Posey is the daughter of a ballerina, who gave her up to focus on her career.
+She's the one of the sisters that have the most success.

 - Billy Elliot: A young boy rebels against the prejudices of his working class friends and family to pursue his love of ballet.
 Set during the mining strikes of Thatcher's Britain.